About Your Inguinal Hernia and Laparoscopic Repair:

 - You may be born with a hernia (congenital) or develop one over time.

 - A hernia does not get better over time, nor will it go away by itself.
+There are no exercises or physical therapy regimen that can make a hernia go away.

-How Do I Know If I Have an Inguinal Hernia?
+How Do I know If I Have an Inguinal Hernia?

 - The common areas where hernias occur are in the groin (inguinal), belly button (umbilical), and the site of a previous operation (incisional).